daviddoria/PatchBasedInpainting/Readme.txt

 This software allows the user to inpaint an image using a greedy patch based method.

+You must clone this repository with: git clone --recursive

-Once you have cloned this repository, you must git submodule update --init --recursive
+or if you have already cloned this repository, you must git submodule update --init --recursive

 to checkout all of the dependencies (besides the major libraries (ITK, VTK, Qt, Boost) ).